karthikv1392/cs6401_se/home.md

 ## Lecture hours

-The lectures will be in-person and will held on every [Tuesday and Friday 2:00 PM to 3:30 PM](schedule.md) in Room no: H-105 (Himalaya Block).
+The lectures will be in-person and will held on every [Tuesday and Friday 2:00 PM to 3:30 PM](schedule.md) in Room no: SH-2 (Vindhya Block).
 The lecture materials (slides, lecture notes if any and links to supporting resources) can be accessed [here](lectures.md).

 ## Office Hours